Seattle's Child

 988 Suicide & Crisis Lifeline is there to help

 Over the summer, the 988 Suicide & Crisis Lifeline was launched across the U.S., giving the public a simple number to reach mental health support.
-There are also more local resources, such as Teen Link, which offers support by trained youth volunteers, and Seattle Children’s Hospital, which has an online mental health resource hub.
+There are also more local resources, such as Teen Link, which offers support from trained youth volunteers, and Seattle Children’s Hospital, which has an online mental health resource hub.

 If you think a child is planning suicide